Thank You for Hearing Me

 "Thank You for Hearing Me" is a song by Irish singer-songwriter Sinéad O'Connor, released in 1994 by Chrysalis and Ensign Records as the first single from her fourth album, Universal Mother (1994).
 Co-written with her first husband John Reynolds and based on her recent breakup with English singer-songwriter Peter Gabriel, they also co-produced the song with English musician, composer and record producer Tim Simenon.
-It received positive reviews from music critics and was a sizeable hit in Europe.
-In Iceland, the song peaked at number five, and was a top-10 hit also in Poland, while it peaked at numbers 13 and 14 in the UK and Scotland, respectively.
+It received positive reviews from music critics and peaked at number five in Iceland, while peaking at number 13 on the UK Singles Chart.
 The accompanyng music video was directed by Richard Heslop.